COVID-19 and Monash Global Programs FAQs

 This webpage is for students whose semester exchange was cancelled due to COVID-19.
 Please find below some Frequently Asked Questions.

-Are semester two, 2021 programs definitely cancelled?
+Are semester two 2021 and semester one 2022 programs definitely cancelled?
 Is there a possibility that this decision may change?

-The decision to cancel all exchange and study abroad programs in semester two, 2021 is final; the decision won’t change.
+The decision to cancel all semester exchange and study abroad programs in semester two 2021 and in semester one 2022 is final; the decision won’t change.

 When are exchange and study abroad programs likely to resume?

-If you are a student who submitted an application and was allocated a place at an institution but chose to apply for a new institution in semester two, 2022, you must withdraw your application and reapply for semester two, 2022 in MAP by 15 October, 2021.
-Applications will open in May, 2021.
+If you are a student who submitted an application and was allocated a place at an institution but chose to apply for a new institution in semester two 2022, you must withdraw your application and reapply for semester two 2022 in MAP by 15 October, 2021.
+Applications are now open

 Will students who were originally due to go abroad in a previous semester and deferred be given priority over new applicants?